A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: Video Understanding

 \section{Video Understanding}

-Some research has explored utilizing the GNNs in the field of video understanding, such as video action recognition~\cite{wang2018videos, yan2018spatial}, temporal action localization~\cite{zeng2019graph, xu2020g}, and video object segmentation~\cite{wang2019zero, lu2020video}.
-As spatio-temporal relational reasoning is critical in video processing, these works usually applied GNNs to reason about the spatial and semantic relations between visual constituents over time.
+Researchers have explored utilizing GNNs in video understanding tasks, including video action recognition~\cite{wang2018videos, yan2018spatial}, temporal action localization~\cite{zeng2019graph, xu2020g}, and video object segmentation~\cite{wang2019zero, lu2020video}.
+As spatio-temporal relations are critical in video understanding, GNNs are naturally applied to perform spatial and semantic relation reasoning over time among visual constituents.
+Specifically, GNNs are adapted in video understanding tasks to facilitate modeling (i) spatio-temporal relations of objects among single or multiple frames, ranging from first-order relations to higher-order relations~\cite{wang2018videos}, (ii) dependencies between frames at multiple time scales~\cite{zhang2020temporal}, (iii) dependencies among joints in the same or consecutive frames in skeleton-based approaches~\cite{yan2018spatial}.